SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 Research research = new Research(researchKey, ?, ?, ?);
 ```

-Next up is the integer id.<br>
+Next up is the integer id.

 This id is a bit of a... complicated matter.
-It was replaced by the NamespacedKey, however we still require it at the moment.<br>
+It was replaced by the NamespacedKey, however we still require it at the moment.

 Just keep in mind that this will be removed at some point, as it is a really bad way of identifying researches.

 That being said, your integer id **must be unique**.
-And it must be unique across all addons.<br>
+And it must be unique across all addons.

 Try to come up with a random number that noone else has picked yet.
-This is really not a good way of doing this and stems from a time before Addons existed.<br>
+This is really not a good way of doing this and stems from a time before Addons existed.

 We are working hard on removing this but for the time being...
 You will need that id.
-And it is important that you do not change it at anytime.<br>
+And it is important that you do not change it at anytime.

 For this example we will simply choose 123 as our id.
 (Note that 123 is already taken by Slimefun, so don't use that.
 Pick a very large number instead.)

 ```java